Scholarships & Grants

 Alaska Bible College Grants and Scholarships

-ABC matches your church's gift toward your education up to $500 per semester.
+Matching Dollar-for-Dollar Grant: ABC matches your church's gift toward your education, up to $500 per semester for full-time students or $250 for part-time students.

-This scholarship is for students intending to minister to Native Americans and other residents of the North.
-Students complete a President's Scholarship Application.
+The Northern Ministry Scholarship: This scholarship is for students intending to minister to Native Americans and other residents of the North.
+Click the link above to download a Northern Ministry Scholarship Application.

-This $250 scholarship is for full time ABC junior or senior students enrolled in the missions emphasis B.A. program.
-Complete a Collingswood Missions Scholarship application.
+The Collingswood Missions Scholarship: This $250 scholarship is for full-time ABC junior or senior students enrolled in the missions emphasis B.A. program.
+Click the link above to download a Collingswood Missions Scholarship application.

 External Grants and Scholarships